-14. Debarment and Suspension / Red Light Rule
+19.14 Debarment and Suspension / Red Light Rule

-Maniilaq does not contract with parties listed on the Federal Excluded Parties List System in the System for Award Management.
-Proposals must include a statement certifying that the bidder not listed on the Excluded Parties List System and that the bidder will notify Maniilaq within three (3) days in the event it is listed on the Excluded Parties List.
+Maniilaq will not contract with any party listed on the Federal Excluded Parties List System in the System for Award Management.
+Proposals must include a statement certifying that the proposer is not listed on the Excluded Parties List System and that the proposer will notify Maniilaq within three (3) days if they are later listed on the Excluded Parties List.